with Stephanie Bullen

 - The intensity and flavor of both Vanilla and Peppermint will continue to build over time.
 So don’t worry if you only pull your Peppermint Extract out of the pantry during the holidays; you can still keep it – tightly sealed, of course.

-- Citrus extracts, like our Organic Pure Orange and Natural Key Lime extracts, contain a naturally occurring flavor compound called D’Limonene.
+- Citrus extracts, like our Organic Pure Orange extract, contain a naturally occurring flavor compound called D’Limonene.
 This compound is prone to oxidation, which will have a negative impact on flavor.
 Cool temperatures and dark environments will help to slow the oxidation process, for that reason we recommend keeping your citrus extracts in the refrigerator.

 What is the difference between “Organic,” “Pure,” “Natural,” and “Imitation” extracts?